Red Cabbage Sauerkraut With Apple & Ginger

 Tips For Success With This Recipe

-The volume of salt suggested by many a seasoned fermenter is generally 1.5 – 2% of the entire vegetable weight.
-So for example – I’ve used 2.85kg (6 pounds) here with the combination of cabbage and apples.
-As such, the amount of salt I need is 43g (1.5 oz), which is 1.5% of 2.85kg.
-I rounded it up a touch to 45g to make it an even 3 Tablespoons.
+Knowing how to determine the volume of salt you need for your recipe is important.
+In general, 1.5 – 2% of the entire vegetable weight is used.
+So for example – I’ve used 2.85kg/6 pounds here with the combination of cabbage and apples.
+As such, the amount of salt I need is 43g/1.5 oz, which is 1.5% of 2.85kg.
+I rounded it up a touch to 45g/1.6oz to make it an even 3 Tablespoons.
 This calculation makes it really easy to scale the recipe up or down depending on your needs.

 Storing